diamante-io/Diamante-Net-Core/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-Check out the [HcNet Contribution Guide](https://github.com/HcNet/.github/blob/master/CONTRIBUTING.md) for details on contributing to HcNet-core and HcNet's other repositories, especially with regard to our code of conduct and contributor license agreement.
+Check out the [DiamNet Contribution Guide](https://github.com/DiamNet/.github/blob/master/CONTRIBUTING.md) for details on contributing to DiamNet-core and DiamNet's other repositories, especially with regard to our code of conduct and contributor license agreement.

 ## Submitting Changes